LittleBanana313/VBA-of-Wall-Street/README.md

   - Utilizes headers applied in the Moderate solution
   - Utilizes the same loop used in Moderate solution to:

-    - Finds Max and Min % change & records associated ticker
+    - Finds Max and Min % change & records associated tickers
     - Finds Max total volume & records associated ticker